theAndrewCline/configs/README.md

 This part of the documentation will be a WIP for a bit.

+### nvim

+The most helpful part of my config is which key, which you can open by hitting your leader key (`SPACE` if you have not remapped it).

+This will show a list of my most used commands that I have mapped to easy keys that I can remember

+See the which-key-config lua file in the nvim folder to make it was you want it to be.

 ## Help

 Please submit an issue if you need help, I would love to help.